 How to Get in Langtang Valley?

-Langtang is 51 km far away from Kathmandu city.
+Langtang valley is 51 km far away from Kathmandu city.
 Your trekking starting point begins from Syabrubesi, which is 115 km away from Kathmandu.
 After 7 to 8 hours of drive from Kathmandu, you will reach Syabrubesi – the main trek point.
 You will travel on the comfortable jeep or any private vehicle provided by the agency.
 You will pass through several parts of the road such as black pitched, gravel, and muddy in some parts.

 You can choose your way of travel in terms of your budget.
 However, if you choose a local bus then you have to reach the Gongabu Bus Station early morning at 6 Am or 7 Am.
 You will find this local bus a little bit crowded and typically slowly in comparison to other means.
 Besides this, you have two more option to travel one is by a sharing vehicle and next one is the tourist bus which costs, USD 10 and USD 8 to 9 respectively.